braadworst/lg-core/README.md

 If you are using a parser that supplies you with parameters like `lr-url-parser`, you can access them via `relay.parameters`.

 ### relay.update(options:object):function
-Trigger a manual update event on the road, you are expected to pass an options object in, the options has one mandatory property which is `matchValue`. `matchvalue` needs to be a string value.
-This will be used to match in `run` hooks.

-The second options propery is optional, it is the `updateType` property.
-The default value is `get`, but can be set to anything.
-When triggering an update for a HTTP request, it will typically be the method type.
+See update method for usage.

 ### relay.exit():function
 When you want to prematurely finish the update cycle you have to call the `exit()` function.
 You want to use this when you want to send a `response.end` before the `done` hook.
-This function should be used rarely, read more about it in the [stack](/guide/stack) and [serving static content](/guide/serving-static-content) guides.
+This function should be used rarely, read more about it in the [stack](https://lagoonroad.com/guide/update-and-middleware-stack) and [static content](https://lagoonroad.com/guide/handling-static-content) guides.